ScintillatorSynth/scintillatorsynth.org/content/en/docs/Developer Documentation/VGen-File-Format.md

 {{% /alert %}}

-### Input and Output Dimensions
----

-Current VGen design assumes zero or more inputs, and exactly one output from each VGen.
-VGen inputs and outputs each have a <em>dimension</em> value from 1 to 4.

-### Intrinsics
+#### Shader Intrinsics
----

 Some @names are reserved and will be automatically supplied to the VGen at compilation or runtime.
 They are described in short table form, with detailed descriptions below.
+Intrinsics have a rate, just like VGens, which describe their scope in terms of computation, meaning that it is not valid to use a shape-rate Intrinsic, for example, in a frame-rate VGen.

 <table>